On June 30, 2020, the Administration published the Spring 2020 regulatory agenda.

 - The Spring 2019 agenda further reduced the description of the long-term action: "ICE will propose this rule to revise the practical training options available to nonimmigrant students on F and M visas."

-- The Fall 2019 agenda describes the proposed rule stage item as: "ICE will amend existing regulations and revise the practical training options available to nonimmigrant students on F and M visas."
+- The Fall 2019 agenda abstracted the proposed rule as: "ICE will amend existing regulations and revise the practical training options available to nonimmigrant students on F and M visas."

 Also see NAFSA's Practical Training Reform page.